Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 Use during pregnancy and lactation.

-The appointment of the drug Polysorb MP during pregnancy does not adversely affect the fetus.
-When using Polisorb MP during lactation, no adverse effects on the child have been established.
+Prescribing Polysorb MP during pregnancy does not have a negative effect on the fetus.
+When using Polysorb MP during lactation, no adverse effects on the child have been established.

 It is possible to use the drug Polysorb MP during pregnancy and lactation according to indications and in recommended doses.

-With prolonged use of the drug Polysorb MP (more than 14 days), malabsorption of vitamins and calcium is possible, and therefore it is recommended to take prophylactic multivitamin preparations and preparations containing calcium.
+Long-term use of the drug Polysorb MP (more than 14 days) may impair the absorption of vitamins and calcium, and therefore prophylactic use of multivitamin preparations and preparations containing calcium is recommended.

 Externally, Polysorb MP powder can be used to stop bleeding from small wounds, as well as in the complex treatment of purulent wounds, trophic ulcers and burns.